Definition of Drag-Along Rights

-Drag-along rights are defined as the facility wherein the shareholder having a majority stake can influence the shareholder having a minority stake to come along in the business or company’s sale.
+Drag-along rights are defined as the facility where the shareholder having a majority stake can influence the shareholder having a minority stake to come along in the business or company’s sale.
 The majority of shareholders offer the same price, covenants, and terms to stakeholders having a minority stake in the company.
 These rights help in the safeguarding of major stakeholders.

 Types of Drag-Along Rights